DoosanJung/STZR/interview_question_short.md

 1. From the table above (Part2.4), calculate the average `Viewing Time`
     - We want you to describe the meaning of what you've calculated.
 For example, what does the mean value of 'viewing time' represents?

-2. Plot histogram for a column 'tVH'.
-Here, you can convert the time unit into 'minutes' if you want. 'tVH' is in milliseconds
+2. Plot histogram for `Viewing Time`.